n-stolz/nature_comms_negligible_role_carbon_offsetting/README.md

 The data used in this article and repository includes data points from CDP.
 The reproduction of any part of the CDP data by any third party is forbidden.

-The data used in this article and repository includes data points from CDP.
-The reproduction of any part of the CDP data by any third party is forbidden.